deobald/notes/VfoH airplane.md

 it’s worth noting that for these teachers, restricting attention to an individual hair is the _beginning_ of the technique. that would still be considered “gross” sensation.

 sati of a single hair, or of something equally singular but sutble, is therefore an observation of narrow anicca. craving arises when observing / experiencing larger portions of the body: sensation in aggregate

+## Vipassana for Taoists

+- break apart pieces of the body
+- “why do you suffer? because you have a body!”

+## Vipassana for Gamers

+- zoom in/out of a battlefield / slaughter of sankharas in hell
+- zelda: link’s awakening, light/dark world